CGZGit/Theoretical-Physics/README.md

 # UWO
-# Under this repo I include all coding work I have done during my uwo years.
+# Under this repo I include all coding work regarding my research in theoretical physics.